LCC-CIT/CS295N-CourseMaterials/Labs/Lab04/Lab4Instructions_CS295N.md

 ## Part A: Textbook Tutorial Exercises

-In *Murach's ASP.NET Core MVC*, complete exercise 3-2, "Work with the Bootstrap classes in the Movie List app".
+In *Murach's ASP.NET Core MVC*, complete exercise 3-1, "Work with the Bootstrap classes in the Future Value app".

 You will take a screen-shot of the app running in your web browser at the end of the exercise and on the document containing the screen-shot you will also report one of the following: